unrealwork/atsd-use-cases/ChicagoCrime/README.md

 * Gambling: (**39%**)
 * Liquor Law Violations: (**23%**)

-While a decrease in the number of arrests may seem like a good thing, it can mean quite the opposite.
+While a decrease in the number of arrests may seem like a good thing, it could possibly mean quite the opposite.
 Below is a screenshot of narcotics possession arrests from 2011 through 2017.
 There seems to be a relative steady decline beginning in 2011.
 One may think initially that this is because of the eradication of drugs from the city, which would lead to a fewer number of arrests.
 However, a one year reduction of 48.0% for narcotics makes one think that there may be something else at play.